 What do skunks look like?

 These animals are easily recognized with their black and white coloring.
 However, the coloring of striped skunks can vary from nearly all black to all white.
-The most common skunk in the Southeast is the striped skunk or Mephitis mephitis, but the southeast also has spotted skunks known as Spilogale putorius.
+The most common skunk in South Carolina is the striped skunk or Mephitis mephitis, but the southeast also has spotted skunks known as Spilogale putorius.
 Spotted skunks are smaller than striped skunks, but both species have feet equipped with long claws for digging and short legs.

 What about skunk reproduction?